 However, to make the data records and data items in them machine processable, which is needed in many applications such as deep Web crawling and metasearching, the structured data need to be extracted from the deep Web pages.
 In this paper, we study the problem of automatically

-- W. Liu and X. Meng are with the School of Information, Renmin University of China, Beijing 100872, China. - E-mail: gue1976@gmail.com, xfmeng@ruc.edu.cn.
-W. Meng is with the Department of Computer Science, Watson School of Engineering, Binghamton University, Binghamton, NY 13902.
+W. Liu is with the School of Information, Renmin University of China, Beijing 100872, China.
+E-mail: gue1976@gmail.com